deftdev/npm_sync/README.md

 # npm_sync
-Synchronise two or more Nginx Proxy manger
+Synchronise two or more Nginx Proxy manger instances